What are my work hours?

 Using the confidential form included with the application: a

-minimum of 3 references (mentor teachers, current and most
+minimum of 3 references (mentor teachers, college supervisors, current and most recent supervisors, etc.)

 Copy(ies) of your college transcript(s)